Health and Safety Consultants & Accreditation Experts

 A construction phase plan is an important document that details the health and safety risks associated with the construction phase of a project and any control measures required to minimise any risks.

-This document is put in place to reduce (or completely eliminate) any risks associated with a construction project.
+This document is put in place to reduce (or eliminate) any risks associated with a construction project.
 It is designed to help principal contractors alongside others involved in projects to manage, plan and work safely.
 It is also a legal requirement for your project to have a thorough plan.

 Thorough planning not only improves organisation but can significantly lower any health and safety risks, and help you manage the situation better in the event of a risk.